- How to Access the Stellar Cluster

 These nodes support TurboVNC and they each offer two NVIDIA V100 GPUs for GPU-enabled software.
 Please use these nodes for visualization and data analysis instead of the stellar head nodes.

-There is a dedicated GFDL node for running Jupyter notebooks at https://mystellar.princeton.edu.
-You will need to be on the VPN to connect from off-campus.
+There is a web portal for running Jupyter notebooks at https://mystellar.princeton.edu (VPN is required to connect from off-campus).
 Follow the directions on our Jupyter page for working with custom Conda environments.
-Enter your account information in the field labeled "Extra slurm options".
-An example of this would be: